-Does your office blast the air conditioning all summer long?
-When it comes to building temperature, it doesn't seem to matter what time of year it is-- it's always freezing at work!
-If you’re cold at the office then chances are high that you’re focused on warming up and not on your work.
-Of course, that’s not good for you and it’s not good for your company either, but what can you do when you have no control over the thermostat?
-Here are some ways that you can take matters into your own hands all year round!
+Always cold at work?
+When it comes to building temperature, it doesn't seem to matter what time of year it is-- it's always freezing at the office!
+If you’re finding yourself constantly cold, then chances are high that you’re focused on warming up and not on your work.
+That’s not good for you, and it’s not good for your company either, but what can you do when you have no control over the thermostat?
+Here are some ways that you can take matters into your own hands and get a little cozier at your desk.

-Sugary foods and drinks will make you feel sluggish and sleepy.
-Instead of reaching for your typical comfort foods, snack on fruit and eat a light lunch that won’t make you so tired.
+Sugary foods and drinks will make you feel sluggish, decreasing your energy level and increasing the likelihood of feeling that office chill.
+Instead of reaching for your typical comfort foods, snack on fruit and eat a light lunch that won’t tire you out.
 If you need a little pick me up, drink green tea to keep you going.
+Not only will it give you the boost of energy you’re looking for, but it’ll keep you a little warmer, too!

-Sitting still all day long is a sure fire way to remain cold.
+Sitting still all day long is a sure-fire way to keep cold.
 If you really want to warm up, you should be moving around the office throughout your workday.
-Adding a standing desk or ball chair to your workstation is the best way to accomplish this, but you can also hold standing meetings, walk over your lunch break or just get up and walk around from time to time.
-Regular physical activity will help you stay warmer and healthier too.
+Adding a standing desk or active seating to your workstation is the best way to accomplish this, but you can also hold standing meetings, walk over your lunch break or just get up and walk around the office from time to time.
+Regular physical activity will help you stay warmer and healthier.

 If your office will allow it, try bringing a space heater to work.
 Sometimes just warming up your feet beneath your desk is all you need.
 Be careful to turn your space heater off at the end of each work day, since a heater left plugged in overnight can be a major fire hazard.